microsoft/DeepSpeedExamples/training/stable_diffusion/README.md

 # Lora-enhanced distillation on Stable Diffusion model

 This repository contains the implementation of Lora-enhanced distillation applied to the Stable Diffusion (SD) model.
 By combining the LoRA technique with distillation, we've achieved remarkable results, including a significant reduction in inference time and a 50% decrease in memory consumption.
 Importantly, this integration of LoRA-enhanced distillation maintains image quality and alignment with the provided prompt.
-For additional details on this work, please consult our technical report [add link].
+For additional details on this work, please consult our technical report [TODO: add link].

-In this implementation, we have adapted the dreambooth finetuning code [https://github.com/huggingface/diffusers/tree/main/examples/dreambooth#dreambooth-training-example] as our baseline.
+In this implementation, we have adapted the dreambooth finetuning [code](https://github.com/huggingface/diffusers/tree/main/examples/dreambooth#dreambooth-training-example) as our baseline.
 Below, you'll find information regarding input data, training, and inference.

 ## Installation

-You need to have huggingface diffusers[https://github.com/huggingface/diffusers] insualled on your machine.
-Then install the requirements.
+You need to have huggingface [diffusers](https://github.com/huggingface/diffusers) installed on your machine.
+Then install the requirements:

 <pre>
 pip install -r requirements.txt